-Time Roll Consequences of Failure You or another player can only retry once more at this Quickly 1-4 difficulty.
+Time Roll Consequences of Failure

+Quickly 1-4 You or another player can only retry once more at this difficulty.
 If any subsequent retries are failures then the players have catastrophically failed and suffer the worst outcome of failure.
 However, if they stop after the first failure, then nothing bad happens, they just cannot achieve their goal.

 Normally 1-6 Whatever you are trying to do fails, and you or any other player cannot retry the same action.
-Try creating an Asset Slowly 1-8 Whatever you are trying to do fails, and your actions are discovered by he enemy.
+Try creating an Asset discovered by he enemy.
 Gain a Mission Point.
-All rolls are inclusive, so to do something Quickly you need to roll a 1, 2, 3 or 4.